You will have a tough time deciding which pastries and chocolates to try in one sitting.

 Of course you will return often once you visit Foret Noire once.
 The high-end french pastry shop specializes in delectable artisanal pastries and chocolates.
 On your way out you can also pick up a some goodies to take home to share with friends and family, whether it be their dainty boxed chocolates, macarons, spreads or candies.

 It is evident that Mazen Jaridly has struck upon a great opportunity, because though Foret Noire is his first location, the brand has already sold a franchise in L.A. and Shanghai, with another location opening soon in North Vancouver.
-True to its french roots, the name choice ‘Foret Noire’ means 'Black Forest’, a traditional french cake.
+True to its french roots, the name choice ‘Foret Noire’ means 'Black Forest’ in French (though the cake has German roots).
 Mazen’s talent extends beyond the ability to spot business opportunities, his utilized his interest in design to create the bright and airy interiors, which showcases a modern design while integrating nature elements like maple wood.

 Mazen shared that all of the cakes served are traditional and authentic french cakes, but the team has modernized the look of each with their creativity.